Australian Children's Education & Care Quality Authority (ACECQA)

 All employees must comply with the ACECQA standards to ensure the provision of high-quality early childhood education and care services.
 This includes understanding and implementing the National Quality Standard, the National Law, and the National Regulations as prescribed by ACECQA.

-Employees must familiarize themselves with the ACECQA Quality Areas and Standards, and consistently work towards meeting these requirements in their day-to-day practice.
+Employees must familiarise themselves with the ACECQA Quality Areas and Standards and consistently work towards meeting these requirements in their day-to-day practice.
 Regular training and professional development opportunities will be provided to ensure employees remain up-to-date with any changes or updates to the ACECQA standards.

 Documentation and Record-Keeping

-Employees must ensure that documentation is stored securely and that access to sensitive information is restricted to authorized personnel only.
+Employees must ensure that documentation is stored securely and that access to sensitive information is restricted to authorised personnel only.
 Any breach of confidentiality will be considered a violation of this policy.

 Safe and Inclusive Environment